 Professional staff members will be expected to assume reasonable duties over and above their

-building principals.
+principals.
 Administrators will strive to equalize those duties among teachers.

 Extra duty assignments which make major demands on a teacher's time shall be compensated in